Disentanglement in dephasing channel with machine learning: Introduction

 \section{Introduction}

-Quantum entanglement is essential to the power and potential of quantum computing, enabling efficient algorithms that are beyond the reach of classical computing~\cite{Nielsen_Chuang_2010}.
-However, maintaining the entanglement in the quantum computing process remains a significant scientific and engineering challenge~\cite{Vidal1999, Simon2002, Dur2004, Hein2005}.
-This challenge is primarily due to the inherent sensitivity of quantum systems to external environmental interactions, which can disrupt the delicate state of entanglement.
-As unexpected entanglement degradation can lead to various errors in quantum information processing and the breakdown of quantum algorithms, accurately quantifying entanglement and categorizing quantum states becomes critical for quantum applications.
+Quantum entanglement is essential to quantum computing, enabling efficient algorithms for certain mathematical problems that are beyond the reach of classical computing~\cite{Nielsen_Chuang_2010}.
+One of the most renowned examples is Shor's algorithm, which efficiently factors large integers.
+However, maintaining the entanglement during the quantum computing processes remains challenging~\cite{Vidal1999, Simon2002, Dur2004, Hein2005}.
+This challenge is primarily due to the inherent sensitivity of quantum systems to external environmental disturbances, or quantum noise, which can disrupt the delicate state of entanglement.
+As unwanted entanglement degradation can lead to the breakdown of quantum algorithms, accurately quantifying entanglement and categorizing quantum states become critical for quantum applications.

-Traditionally, quantum state tomography is employed to thoroughly characterize entanglement.
-However, the tomographic measurement demands increase exponentially with the number of qubits~\cite{Cramer2010, Chapman2016}.
-Inspired by Bell's inequality, a sufficient but not necessary method to identify entanglement, the neural network has been employed as a reliable quantum state classifier utilizing only a subset of tomographic features~\cite{Ma2018}.
+Traditionally, quantum state tomography is employed to measure all elements of the density operator and thoroughly characterize entanglement.
+In this scenario, the density operator for an $N$-qubit system has $4^N-1$ free parameters, thus the tomographic measurement demands increase exponentially with the number of qubits~\cite{Cramer2010, Chapman2016}.
+Nevertheless, it has also been shown that approximate reconstruction of states can be achieved with polynomial effort when a finite reconstruction error is acceptable~\cite{Lanyon2017}.
+Other entanglement detection methods, such as entanglement witnesses and Bell tests, require fewer measurements but can only detect a subset of entangled states~\cite{GUHNE2009}.
+Inspired by Bell's inequality, the neural network has been employed as a reliable quantum state classifier utilizing only a subset of tomographic features~\cite{Ma2018}.
 The neural network can be regarded as a combination of various Bell-like inequalities, constructing a nonlinear function to represent the boundary between entangled and separable states.
-Recently, the machine-learning algorithms have been widely applied in the field of quantum mechanics~\cite{Lloyd2014, Biamonte2017, Maria2015, Torlai2018}, with ANNs demonstrating efficient and reliable state classification~\cite{Ma2018} and entanglement quantification~\cite{Dominik2023}.
+Compared with the Bell test, the neural network approach provides a sufficient and necessary method.
+Recently, machine-learning algorithms have been applied to quantum systems~\cite{Lloyd2014, Biamonte2017, Maria2015, Torlai2018}.
+In particular, artificial neural networks (ANNs) have demonstrated efficient and reliable state classification~\cite{Ma2018} and entanglement quantification~\cite{Dominik2023}.